Three Weeks, Eight Cities And An InterRail Adventure For Less Than €1,500!

-Are you ready to be pulled along on an adventure that will tie you all up in knots of excitement?
-Okay, maybe you’ve heard that one before, but if you are looking for an adventure this summer that highlights a variety of different aspects of Europe.
+Are you ready to be pulled along on an adventure that will tie you up in knots of excitement?
+Okay, maybe you’ve heard that one before, but if you are looking for an adventure this summer that highlights a variety of different aspects of Europe you best keep reading.

 Relax during the day and hit up some of the best nightlife clubs and bars in Budapest.
 Or spend your time viewing multiple historical sites and museums, the best part of this route is you have the flexibility to chose what you want to do in some of the less well-known parts of Europe to travel.